nsubordin81/coding-scratch/databricks_cert/things_I_need.md

 ## Identify Git operations available via Databricks Repos

 **Your answer:**
+guessing add, commit, push, not sure which wouldn't be to be honest, would it be all standard git terminal commands? are there any missing `look this up`

 ## Identify limitations in Databricks Notebooks version control functionality relative to Repos

 **Your answer:**
+a databricks notebook is more like autosave I imagine, where a state of your notebook is automatically saved at some point while you work on it and you can only recover from those snapshots. it is also harder to share older versions of a notebook with someone potentially because you can only save that notebook in its version without saving the entire contents of the directory the notebook is in. if you want to version an entire directory and all objects contained within it the way you would with git, that is only avaiable through version control. you wouldn't synchronize the version history of one notebook with another and have one commit to represent the state of all objects at that point in time.

 # Section 2: ELT with Apache Spark

 ## Extract data from a single file and from a directory of files

 **Your answer:**
+one thing you can do is open the terminal and use linux commands to navigate the databricks file system /dbfs/

+this feels like you can do it with a sql query against it, but haven't tried yet not as sure of the anatomy. keep having to start a data warehouse to figure it out. a bit worried about a slap on the wrist for that.

 ## Identify the prefix included after the FROM keyword as the data type